QubesOS/qubes-doc/user/reference/glossary.md

 [service qube](#service-qube) `sys-firewall`, which in turn uses `sys-net` as its net qube.

-* If a qube does not have a net qube (i.e., its `netvm` is set to `None`), then that qube is offline.
-It is disconnected from all networking.

 * The name `netvm` derives from "Networking Virtual Machine."
 Before Qubes 4.0, there was a type of [service qube](#service-qube) called a "NetVM."
 The name of the `netvm` property is a holdover from that era.